What To Do With Your Living Trust

 - any other house(s) you own,

-- bank accounts – transferred to your living trust by the bank once you present them with an Abstract of the trust (summary)wel.
+- bank accounts – transferred to your living trust by the bank once you present them with an Abstract of the trust (summary) with which we provide you.

 - You simply name any other assets you wish to place in your trust into the Schedule A, which is essentially a section of your living trust where you list all assets and their location to make it easier for your Successor Trustee to find.
 Items that are good to include are: